php-fig/fig-standards/proposed/simplecache.md

 times dramatically.

 An instance of CacheInterface corresponds to a single collection of cache items with a single key namespace, and is equivalent to a "Pool" in PSR-6.
-Different CacheInterface instances MAY be backed by the same datastore, but MUST be logically independent.

 ``` php
 <?php